Expressivity Landscape for Logics with Probabilistic Interventionist Counterfactuals: Transferring results from causal team semantics

-This result can be easily extended to formulas with $\sqcup$ of $\dep{\SET X}{Y}$.
+This result can be easily extended to formulae with $\sqcup$ or $\dep{\SET X}{Y}$.
 Notice also that the case for $\lor$ may fail in languages that are not downward closed.
-We will give two applications of lemma \ref{lemma: transfer}, which were already mentioned in the main text.
-First, we will show that the formulas $\Phi^\F$ characterize the property of ``having function component $\F$'' in causal multiteam semantics.
+We will give two applications of Lemma \ref{lemma: transfer}, which were already mentioned in the main text.
+First, we will show that there are formulae $\Phi^\F$ that characterize the property of ``having function component $\F$'' in causal multiteam semantics.
 Secondly, we will semantically characterize $\CO$ over causal multiteams.

-Let us begin considering the issue of the $\Phi^\F$ formulas (as given in section \ref{subs: PO and PC}).
+Let us begin by considering the issue of the $\Phi^\F$ formulae.
 The paper \cite{BarYan2022} used a slightly different semantics, in which there may exist causal functions $F_V, G_V$ that only differ for their set of dummy arguments.
-For example, the functions $F_V(U,X):= U +X -X$ and $G_V(U,Z):= U +Z -Z$ have different argument variables, but they produce the same values of $V$ for each given value of $U$; $X$ is a dummy argument for $F_X$ and $Z$ is a dummy argument for $\G_X$.
+For example, the functions $F_V(U,X):= U +X -X$ and $G_V(U,Z):= U +Z -Z$ have different argument variables, but they produce the same values of $V$ for each given value of $U$; $X$ is a dummy argument for $F_X$ and $Z$ is a dummy argument for $G_X$.
 In such a case, $F_V$ and $G_V$ coincide over $\PA_V^F \cap \PA_V^G$, while the variables $\PA_V^F \setminus \PA_V^G$ are dummy arguments for $F_V$, and $\PA_V^G \setminus \PA_V^F$ are dummy arguments for $G_V$.
 When this happens we say that $F_V$ and $G_V$ are \textbf{similar}, and we write $F_V\sim G_V$.
 Notice furthermore that each such function $F_V$ (possibly with dummy argument) is similar to a (unique) \textbf{minimal canonical representative} $f_V$ - a function with no dummy arguments; and also similar to a (unique) \textbf{maximal canonical representative} $\F_V$ - a function whose arguments are all the variables in $\dom\setminus\{V\}$.
-The latter are just the kinds of functions we defined earlier in this text.
+The latter are just the kinds of functions we defined earlier in the main text.